Hydrodynamical/neural-network/README.md

 # DenseNetwork Class
 This class contains all dense neural network architectures.
 Each object in this class has the following ***attributes***:
+0. **init**
+   -Initialization of a network has manditory input arch, which is a list of integers.
+Optional argument are sigma = 'arctan', d_sigma = 'd_arctan',  and rand_scale = 1.
 1. **arch**
    - A list of numbers describing the number of neurons per layer.
 2. **weight**